State Bank Of Pakistan (SBP) To Announce Monetary Policy On January 29 - UrduPoint

 State Bank Of Pakistan (SBP) To Announce Monetary Policy On January 29

-Governor, SBP Jameel Ahmad will announce the monetary policy decision at a press conference on the same day after the MPC meeting.
+Governor SBP, Jameel Ahmad will announce the Monetary Policy decision at a press conference on the same day after the MPC meeting, it added.

+The Monetary Policy Committee of SBP, in its previous meeting on December 12, 2023, had maintained the policy rate at 22 % while emphasizing on to continue with the tight monetary policy stance and measures for fiscal consolidation.

 Recent Stories